gcavalcante8808/log-dump/README.md

 How to Use
 ----------

-Once Instaled, you just need run it with Elevated Privileges and provide a range of date, as noted in the following example(Considering that the scripts dir of the python instalation is part of the PATH):
+Once Installed, you just need run it with Elevated Privileges and provide the following information:

+log - The Name of The Windows Log.
+You can see the name in the eventviewer software if you're not certain about the name.

+order - The order where the log will be scaned.
+Options:
+ * from-start: oldest to newest.
+ * from-end: newest to oldest.

+flags - The type of the event which will be finded.
+Options:
+ * ERROR: Valid for all logs except audit logs, indicates EVENTLOG_ERROR_TYPE.
+ * INFORMATION: Valid for all logs except audit logs, indicates EVENTLOG_INFORMATION_TYPE.
+ * SUCCESS: Valid for all logs expect audit logs, indicates EVENTLOG_SUCCESS_TYPE.
+ * FAILURE: Valid for audit logs, indicates EVENTLOG_AUDIT_FAILURE.
+ * SUCCESS: Valid for audit logs, indicates EVENTLOG_AUDIT_SUCCESS.

+StartDate - The start period in the following format: "30/01/13 20:00"

+EndDate - The end period in the following format:"31/01/13 20:00"

+Two examples are presented bellow (assumes that you have the python on your path):

+Short Version
-`C:\>log_dump.py -sd "30/01/13 20:00" -ed "31/01/13 20:00"`
+`C:\>log_dump.py -l Security -o from-start -f FAILURE -sd "30/01/13 20:00" -ed "31/01/13 20:00" -ids 4769`

+Long Version
+`C:\>log_dump.py --log Security --order from-start --flags FAILURE -StartDate "30/01/13 20:00" -EndDate "31/01/13 20:00" --eventids 4769`

 A file named 'logon_failure.log' will be created at the current dir with all logon errors in the CSV format.